Heritage Trail Location 5

 The Spa Baths Today

 The Spa Baths were subsequently closed and went into private ownership.
 They have not been used or maintained for the past 37 years.

-Needless to say, the historic buildings to which Woodhall Spa owes its existence have become an eyesore!
+Needless to say, the historic buildings to which Woodhall Spa owes its existence have long been an eyesore

 Photo 15 - Inside the Pump room looking towards the Main Entrance.
 (Photo from the Website Administrator's collection)

 Heritage Trail locations